edelstone/actionverb.com/job-ads/designer.md

 **We believe that everyone in the company should have programming skills.** We want everyone here to be able to take their ideas and bring them to life.
 For designers, that means you have to be able to write code.
-It doesn't mean you have to be an expect, but you should at least be able to implement intermediate-level jQuery and also work with React.
+It doesn't mean you have to be an expert, but you should at least be able to implement intermediate-level jQuery and also work with React.